Alabaster456/GunDown/README.md

 Things to add:

-1. Create an actual website.
+1. Website.

-2. Get images for characters, guns, etc.
+2. Images for characters, guns, etc.

+3. Programming

 Ideas and Questions:

 1. Should you make it two players?

 2. Should there be other weapons to select from?